 The wider the range of moderate water situations that you put yourself in, the less chance of you having a nasty surprise on your assessment.

-Most people who struggle at 4-star sea kayak leader assessment often have weak logbooks in moderate water conditions.
-Make sure yours shows lots of trips at this level, and lots of experience at leading different types of groups in the moderate water environment.
+Most people who struggle with (4-star) sea kayak leader assessment often have weak logbooks in moderate water conditions.
+Make sure yours shows lots of trips at this level and lots of experience at leading different types of groups in the moderate water environment.
 Again, this may be a good reason to book a few extra days kayaking with us.

-There are quite a few aspirant level 5-coaches and ‘new’ trainee level three coaches who are looking for ‘long term students’ – offering to be coached by these guys is a great way to get some quality coaching and it is always worth asking around.
+There are quite a few aspirant level 5-coaches and trainee level three coaches who are looking for ‘long-term students’ – offering to be coached by these guys is a great way to get some quality coaching and it is always worth asking around.
 Again Internet paddling forums, Facebook etc can be very useful.

 If you opt for extra training days we can often arrange opportunities for you to lead more experienced paddlers.